nodox/gatsby-manor-docs/themes/src/content/docs/cli/jay-add.md

 ### `jay add <name>`
 Adds a theme.

 The `add` command retrieves the theme given in the `name` parameter from Gatsby Manor.
 Under the hood Jay uses git to clone themes unto your project.
 Therefore you must ensure to have `git` installed on your system in order to run this command error free.
+Themes will be stored in the `themes` directory of your project.

 ### Options
 None